cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 for untraceable payments {{Chaum83}}, RSA blind signatures turned out to have a wide range of applications ranging from electric voting schemes to authentication mechanisms.

-Recently, interest in blind signatures has grown to address operational shortcomings from ECVOPRFs for which the private key is required VOPRF evaluations and therefore required for both issuance and redemption of tokens in anonymous authentication protocols such as Privacy Pass {{?I-D.davidson-pp-protocol}}.
+Recently, interest in blind signatures has grown to address operational shortcomings from VOPRFs such as {{?I-D.ietf-cfrg-voprf}}.
+Specifically, VOPRF evaluation requires access to the private key, and is therefore required for both issuance and redemption of tokens in anonymous authentication protocols such as Privacy Pass {{?I-D.davidson-pp-protocol}}.
 This limitation complicates deployments where it is not desirable to distribute secret keys entities performing token verification.
 Additionally, if the private key is kept in a Hardware Security Module, the number of operations on the key are doubled compared to a scheme where the private key is only required for issuance of the tokens.

 In contrast, cryptographic signatures provide a primitive that is publicly verifiable and does not require access to the private key for verification.
+Moreover, {{?JKK14}} show that one can realize a VOPRF in the Random Oracle Model by hashing a (deterministic) blind signature-message pair.

 This document specifies the RSA Blind Signature Scheme with Appendix (RSABSSA).
 In order to facilitate deployment, we define it in such a way that the resulting (unblinded) signature can be verified with a